 The original medicine was herbal medicine.
 Dating farther back than any form of record keeping, people and even some animals were discovering which plants helped heal a wound faster, which brought down a fever, which made someone more active and which helped the restless sleeper.
+My brother in law runs Toledo roadside assistance services and he swears by herbal teas and natural practices to help him rest and recuperate during his off hours.
 Herbal applications are the very foundation of modern medicine.

 Scientists have taken from nature and modified, adjusted and redesigned an original structure similar to how graphic design firms would make changes to a website, to make many chemical copycats.
 In hundreds of cases the copycat is far more emphatic due to strength and the rearrangement of, or the addition of molecules to the plant’s bio-makeup.
 It’s a wonderful world where we have effectively taken our clues from Mother Nature, but. . .

 The pharmaceutical industry came along and took things several steps further.
 Studying the receptors of the human body in a way that involved laboratories and little intuition, gave the pharmaceutical companies access to be able to mainline the public with drugs.
 There is a drug for about anything imaginable and if it hasn’t been thought of yet, give it time.
 Big Pharma is driven by big bucks, and it’s not a stretch to assume that they view the management of disease as a form of pest control.

 What they do to contrive a medicinal solution for our physical ailments oftentimes comes with side-effects worse than the problem it’s meant to cure.
 Modern drugs may be made from plants, but a true Herbalist believes that the remedy works because of a symbiotic relationship between the whole plant(s) and not just a single active ingredient.
 Whereas in a science lab a single component may be sequestered and a drug is then built around it.
 This then can be patented.
 Cha ching.